 You can apply for this Certificate by calling Overseas Healthcare Services at the NHS Business Services Authority on +44 (0)191 218 1999.
 The service is open from Monday to Friday from 8am to 6pm.

-According to the NHS website, the card should entitle you to “necessary healthcare” while you’re away, which essentially means any treatment that can’t wait until you’re back in the UK.
-For example, this would include emergency treatment and visits to A&E, as well as treatment for long-term or pre-existing medical conditions, such as diabetes or asthma.
+Medically necessary healthcare is any healthcare that can’t wait till you come home to the UK, so might include things like emergency treatment and visits to A&E, as well as treatment for long-term or pre-existing medical conditions, such as diabetes or asthma.
 You may need to pay a percentage towards this treatment, even though you might get it free from the NHS if you were at home.

 If the treatment you require for a pre-existing condition requires specialist machinery or drugs, such as dialysis if your kidneys have failed, or chemotherapy if you’re being treated for cancer, you’ll usually have to pre-arrange this with the relevant healthcare provider in the country you’re visiting to confirm your eligibility and any associated costs.

-What happens if I travel without a GHIC but end up needing treatment while I’m away?
+What happens if I don't have a GHIC card but end up needing treatment while I’m travelling?

 According to the government website Gov.uk, if you travel without a card, you should still be entitled to necessary healthcare while you’re abroad.
 You’ll need to apply for a Provisional Replacement Certificate by calling Overseas Healthcare Services at the NHS Business Services Authority on +44 (0)191 218 1999.